-Teaching in higher education has never been under such scrutiny as during 2020 and this continues into the new academic year.
+Teaching in higher education has never been under such scrutiny as during 2020 and this continues into the 2021-22 academic year.
 Ongoing debates around teaching excellence, fees, value, the student experience, inclusion, equality impact and more have been further scrutinised and added to by the global pandemic.

 Some of the consequences have been: